Fresno Family Law Attorneys

 Domestic violence is a serious issue and should be handled cautiously.
 If you are suffering from abuse by an intimate partner or a household member, you should take immediate legal action.

-The three types of protective and restraining orders in California are:
+The three types of protective and restraining orders you can choose to enact are:

 • Emergency protective order - Emergency protective orders are issued on the scene by a law enforcement officer.
 They are given after a law enforcement officer explains the circumstances on the telephone to a judge to receive permission to issue the order.